Khunanon-Chanasongkhram/DisVar/README.md

     conda activate r-environment

-(If you want to and deactivate an active environment just running:
+and deactivate an active environment by running:

     conda deactivate
-)

 ### Step 3: Installing the DisVar Package

 After activate r-environment via conda.
 Run R in Linux by following